pasqal-io/qadence/docs/digital_analog_qc/analog-qubo.md

     A basic ingredient for solving a QUBO problem with a neutral atom device is to embed the problem onto the atomic register.
-In short, embedding algorithms cast the problem onto a graph and then find the appropriate atomic coordinates to load the problem graph onto the register.
+In short, embedding algorithms cast the problem onto a graph mapped onto the register by optimally finding atomic coordinates.
 A discussion on the embedding algorithms is beyond the scope of this tutorial and a simplified version taken from [here](https://pulser.readthedocs.io/en/stable/tutorials/qubo.html) is added below.

     ```python exec="on" source="material-block" session="qubo"
     import numpy as np
+    import numpy.typing as npt
     from scipy.optimize import minimize
     from scipy.spatial.distance import pdist, squareform
     from qadence import RydbergDevice